oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

     PL/SQL Callbacks are only supported in python-oracledb Thick mode.
 See :ref:`enablingthick`.

-When python-oracledb uses Oracle Client 12.2 or later, the session callback can also be the name of a PL/SQL procedure.
+In python-oracledb Thick mode, the session callback can also be the name of a PL/SQL procedure.
 A PL/SQL callback will be initiated only when the tag currently associated with a connection does not match the tag that is requested.
 A PL/SQL callback is most useful when using :ref:`drcp` because DRCP does not require a :ref:`round-trip <roundtrips>` to invoke a PL/SQL session callback procedure.

 The PL/SQL session callback should accept two VARCHAR2 arguments: